LiberTEM/LiberTEM/docs/source/udf.rst

 run in the worker processes, and the merge function is run in the main process, accumulating the results, every time the results for a partition are available.

-In addition to :meth:`~libertem.udf.UDFFrameMixin.process_frame`, there are two more methods available for overriding, to work on larger/different units of data at the same time:
+In addition to :meth:`~libertem.udf.base.UDFFrameMixin.process_frame`, there are two more methods available for overriding, to work on larger/different units of data at the same time:
-:meth:`~libertem.udf.UDFTileMixin.process_tile`
+:meth:`~libertem.udf.base.UDFTileMixin.process_tile`
-and :meth:`~libertem.udf.UDFPartitionMixin.process_partition`.
+and :meth:`~libertem.udf.base.UDFPartitionMixin.process_partition`.
 They can be used for optimizing some operations, and are documented in the :ref:`advanced topics <advanced udf>` section.

 Implementing a UDF
 ------------------

-The workflow for implementing a UDF starts with subclassing :class:`~libertem.udf.UDF`.
-In the simplest case, you need to implement the :meth:`~libertem.udf.UDF.get_result_buffers` method and :meth:`~libertem.udf.UDFFrameMixin.process_frame`.
+The workflow for implementing a UDF starts with subclassing :class:`~libertem.udf.base.UDF`.
+In the simplest case, you need to implement the :meth:`~libertem.udf.base.UDF.get_result_buffers` method and :meth:`~libertem.udf.base.UDFFrameMixin.process_frame`.

 There are two very common patterns for reductions, reducing over the navigation axes into a common accumulator for all frames, keeping the shape of a single frame,